Uganda and Rwanda: Peace and Conflict Studies in the Lake Victoria Basin (Summer)

 Fr.
 John Felix Opio

-Fr.
-Opio received a master of arts and bachelor of arts in philosophy from the Catholic University of Eastern Africa, Nairobi.
+Father Opio received a master of arts and bachelor of arts in philosophy from the Catholic University of Eastern Africa, Nairobi.
 He also holds a bachelor of arts in theology from Urban University in Rome and a postgraduate diploma in teacher education (PGDE-TE) from Makerere University.
 He is a registered graduate teacher in Uganda's Ministry of Education and Sports.
 From 2004 to 2008, Mr. Opio participated in peace and reconciliation activities in northern Uganda.
-He was an active participant in the Juba peace talks between the Lord's Resistance Army Rebels (LRA) and the government of the Republic of Uganda through the mediation of the government of South Sudan and the United Nations.
+He was an active participant in the Juba peace talks between the Lord's Resistance Army (LRA) and the government of the Republic of Uganda through the mediation of the government of South Sudan and the United Nations.
 He served as executive director of Caritas Gulu Archdiocese and worked with a team of trained social workers with experience in service delivery during emergency and conflict situations.
-He is a prospective PhD student at Gulu University.
+He is currently pursuing a PhD at Gulu University.

 Dr. Kitara David Lagoro